-Referrals are made via either the Playground Referral Form or the Behaviour Referral Form (see Appendices 4 and 8).
+Referrals are made via either the Playground Referral Form, the Behaviour Referral Form or a SEQTA entry where the "Requires Follow Up" box is checked (see Appendices 4 and 8).

 Investigating incidents

 Suncoast staff are committed to the principles of natural justice and will therefore investigate incidents thoroughly and without prejudice, treating all parties fairly, with dignity and respect.
 Staff are encouraged to utilise Restorative Practices to explore situations in their classrooms, playground or elsewhere in the College community.